[Video] 6 practical tips for choosing the right CRM and email marketing solution for your small business

 What sales and marketing processes are in your business?

-There are seven core sales and marketing processes in any small service business:
+There are seven core sales and marketing processes in any small service business.
+At Connectably, we call this The Simpler Method®:

-(4) Propose - How you document and send a professional looking PDF-format quote / proposal that summarises what you agreed to deliver in the sales meeting.
+How you document and send a professional looking PDF-format quote that summarises what you agreed to deliver in the sales meeting.
 This is the first part of successful onboarding.
 Your customer feels fully in control of the process without having spent money with you.

 The crusade for attention